Table Of Contents

 Learners work with Google Sheets, BigQuery, SQL, Tableau, and R. The course also builds familiarity with workplace data challenges and reporting strategies.

-With digital threats on the rise, Cybersecurity stands out as one of the most crucial skills of the decade.
+With digital threats soaring, Cyber Security stands out as one of the most crucial skills of the decade.

 What It Is

-Cybersecurity refers to the practice of defending computers, servers, mobile devices, networks, and data from digital attacks.
-These cyberattacks often aim to access, change, or destroy sensitive data, interrupt business operations, or extort money.
+Cyber Security refers to the cutting-edge practice of defending servers, computers, mobile devices, networks and data from digital attacks.
+These cyberattacks often aim to access, change or destroy sensitive data, interrupt business operations, or extort money.

 Why It Matters

 As digital transformation grows, so do threats.
-Cybersecurity ensures the confidentiality, integrity, and availability of information.
+Cyber Security ensures the confidentiality and availability of information.
 From ransomware to phishing, every business is at risk without skilled security professionals.

 Career Potential